jasoncwilley/jangularCRUD/README.md

-Jangular is a Scrumlike card creator to help you track your progress and for me learn javascript.
-Currenlty the user can Create, Update, Delete, and Edit both lists and the cards those lists are on.
+Jangular ScrumLike card creator/editor to help plan, orgianize and complete projects.
+This application has a ton of features including:  CRUD for both card creation and items within cards, Sorting and Filter list items on the cards as well as Move them from card to card.
+The Move item feature is important because it allows you to track progress of any given list item.